jeremygoldman/DownCloud/README.md

 *When the script first runs, nothing will be outputted and it will look like Terminal is frozen.
 This is not the case; The script is running fine, and something will be outputted only when the monitored file is modified.*

-**Confused about the FSwatch install?
+**Confused about the fswatch install?
 Check the "Getting fswatch section" of [this GitHub repository's](https://github.com/emcrisostomo/fswatch) README.**

-_All credit for FSWatch should go to [Enrico Maria Crisostomo](https://github.com/emcrisostomo) and his awesome monitoring utility._
+_All credit for fswatch should go to [Enrico Maria Crisostomo](https://github.com/emcrisostomo) and his awesome monitoring utility._